 The Accounting & Information Systems Department offers several awards to accounting majors who have graduated in the prior summer or fall semesters or who will graduate that spring.
 These awards are given in the spring semester and are published and acknowledged at commencement.
 The New York State Society of CPAs Award is given to up to three students who have demonstrated superior scholarship in their accounting studies.
 The Ralph Ledley Award is given to an outstanding accounting student who demonstrates proficiency and interest in business law.
-The Eugene Rosenfeld Memorial Award is given for distinguished service in advancing the department's professional interests.
-The Louis Geller Award is given to an outstanding accounting student who will be going on to graduate studies in accounting at Queens College.
-The McGraw-Hill Award of Excellence is given to a student who has both an outstanding scholastic record and service to the department and school.
-The Becker CPA award is given to a student with an outstanding scholastic record who is preparing for the CPA exam.
-The PCAOB scholarship is periodically awarded to a student with an outstanding scholastic record who will be going on to graduate studies in accounting at Queens College.
+The Eugene Rosenfeld Memorial Award is given to an outstanding accounting student who will be going on to graduate studies in accounting at Queens College.
+The McGraw-Hill Award of Excellence is given to a student who has both an outstanding scholastic record who is preparing for the CPA exam.
+The PCAOB scholarship is periodically awarded to a student with an outstanding scholastic record who will be going on to graduate studies in accounting scholastic record who will be going on to graduate studies in accounting scholastic record who will be going on to graduate studies in accounting scholastic record who will be going on to graduate studies in accounting scholastic record who will be going on to graduate studies in accounting scholastic record who will be going on to graduate studies in accounting at Queens College.
 Finally, other scholarship awards are available, by application, for students enrolled in the Queens College Master of Science in Accounting program.